trinityu/trinityu.github.io/index.md

 	}

 	self.getHashFragment = function() {
-		var value = window.location.hash ? window.location.hash.replace("#", "") : "";
+		var value = window.location.hash  window.location.hash.replace(#, )  ;
 		return value;
 	}

 	self.showBlockElement = function(view) {
-		view.style.display = "block";
+		view.style.display = block;
 	}

 	self.hideElement = function(view) {
-		view.style.display = "none";
+		view.style.display = none;
 	}

 	self.showStateFunction = null;

 	self.showMediaQueryViewsByState = function(state, event) {
-		// browser will hide and show by media query (small, medium, large)
-		// but if multiple views exists at same size user may want specific view
-		// if showStateFunction is defined that is called with state fragment and user can show or hide each media matching view by returning true or false
-		// if showStateFunction is not defined and state is defined and view has a defined state that matches then show that and hide other matching views
-		// if no state is defined show view
-		// an viewChanging event is dispatched before views are shown or hidden that can be prevented
+		 browser will hide and show by media query (small, medium, large) but if multiple views exists at same size user may want specific view if showStateFunction is defined that is called with state fragment and user can show or hide each media matching view by returning true or false if showStateFunction is not defined and state is defined and view has a defined state that matches then show that and hide other matching views if no state is defined show view an viewChanging event is dispatched before views are shown or hidden that can be prevented

-		// get all matched queries
+		 get all matched queries
-		// if state name is specified then show that view and hide other views
-		// if no state name is defined then show var matchedViews = self.getMatchingViews();
+		 if state name is specified then show that view and hide other views if no state name is defined then show var matchedViews = self.getMatchingViews();
 		var matchMediaQuery = true;
 		var foundViews = self.getViewsByStateName(state, matchMediaQuery);
 		var showViews = [];
 		var hideViews = [];

-		// loop views that match media query for (let index = 0; index < matchedViews.length; index++) {
+		 loop views that match media query
+		for (let index = 0; index  matchedViews.length; index++) {
 			var view = matchedViews[index];

-			// let user determine visible view
+			 let user determine visible view
 			if (self.showStateFunction!=null) {
 				if (self.showStateFunction(view, state)) {
 					showViews.push(view);